Skip to content

 func (p *ProcessService) CodeRun(ctx context.Context, code string, opts ...func(*options.CodeRun)) (*types.ExecuteResponse, error)

-CodeRun executes code in a language-specific way.
+CodeRun executes code in a language-specific runtime and returns the result.

 Optional parameters can be configured using functional options: